rengel-de/calixir/README.md

 If you want to 'modularize' this package, I recommend to take this package for a base and to create thin wrappers for the calendars or aspects of your interest.
-I took this approach for another package called `CalixirCalendars` (soon to be published), that factors out the various monotonous (i.e. `Gregorian`) and cyclical (i.e. `Day_of_week`, `Olympiad`) calendars contained in `Calixir`.
+I took this approach for the companion package called [`Calendars`](https://hex.pm/packages/calendars), that factors out the various monotonous (i.e. `Gregorian`) and cyclical (i.e. `Day_of_week`, `Olympiad`) calendars contained in `Calixir`.